LuciaLlavero/legacyCbot/README.md

 `pip install tweepy`

 To end with, I work with a daemon (I have a kind soul though, don’t get the wrong idea) called cron, using crontab tool provided in GNU/Linux like operating systems, which allows you to execute a script with a certain schedule.
-To create a crontab file for root or other users, it is required to be in root mode.
+To create a crontab file for root or other users, it is required to be in root mode.<br />
 `sudo su`<br />
 `[sudo] password:`